Sodium carbonate: Hou's process

 This process was developed by Chinese chemist Hou Debang in the 1930s.
-The earlier steam reforming byproduct carbon dioxide was pumped through a saturated solution of sodium chloride and ammonia to produce sodium bicarbonate by these reactions:
+The earlier steam reforming by-product carbon dioxide was pumped through a saturated solution of sodium chloride and ammonia to produce sodium bicarbonate by these reactions:

 The sodium bicarbonate was collected as a precipitate due to its low solubility and then heated up to approximately 80 C or 95 C to yield pure sodium carbonate similar to last step of the Solvay process.
-More sodium chloride is added to the remaining solution of ammonium and sodium chlorides; also, more ammonia is pumped at 30-40 °C to this solution.
+More sodium chloride is added to the remaining solution of ammonium and sodium chlorides; also, more ammonia is pumped at 30–40 °C to this solution.
 The solution temperature is then lowered to below 10 °C. Solubility of ammonium chloride is higher than that of sodium chloride at 30 °C and lower at 10 °C. Due to this temperature-dependent solubility difference and the common-ion effect, ammonium chloride is precipitated in a sodium chloride solution.

-The Chinese name of Hou's process, lianhe zhijian fa (联合制碱法), means "coupled manufacturing alkali method": Hou's process is coupled to the Haber process and offers better atom economy by eliminating the production of calcium chloride, since ammonia no longer needs to be regenerated.
-The byproduct ammonium chloride can be sold as a fertilizer.
+The Chinese name of Hou's process, lianhe zhijian fa (联合制碱法), means "coupled manufacturing alkali method": Hou's process is coupled to the Haber process and offers better atom economy by eliminating the production of calcium chloride, since any ammonia generated gets used by the reaction.
+The by-product ammonium chloride can be sold as a fertilizer.